OpenBeacon/OpenBeacon/README.md

 * A defined message format, should include:
   - OpenBeacon Marker, 1 Octet, 0x0B
-  - URI, Up To 26 Octets (Must Contain At Least One '.' and One '/')
+  - URL, Up To 26 Octets (Must Contain At Least One '.' and One '/')

      0               1               2               3